floodadosious34/James-Flood-Profile-Website/README.md

-# Techdegree Project 2
+# Code Louisville Java Script Project
-I created a profile page based on the mock up given on the project files.
+I created a profile page, and added a comments form.

-## Features Expectations
+## Features Included
-Features included to satisfy all the Meets, and Exceeds Expectations requirements.
-If the project does not meet the exceeds expectations, I am willin got accept a meets expectation evaluation.
+1. Created a form to take name, comment, and email.
+Information is posted to a document by Ajax.
+2. Email is verified with regex.
+3. Function that takes two values and outputs a result.
+4. Retrieve data from a music gengre generator api, and retrieve info with a fetch call.

 ## How to run the project
 1. Clone the repo on to your computer.